GraphQLAPI/graphql-api-for-wp/docs/en/about.md

 <!-- ### New features + Instructional videos @ u$d 14/m -->
 ### New features @ u$d 14/m

-Get access to all the new features from the [sponsorware project](https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2):
+Get access to the new features from the [sponsorware project](https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2), as they are implemented:

 - Complete GraphQL schema
 - Additional access control rules